 Your loved one’s mood swings may be linked to frustration or anxiety felt when having to perform a certain task.
 For instance, many seniors with dementia fear water, which makes bath time upsetting.
 If possible, try to precede and follow any unpleasant task with activities your loved one enjoys.
 This way, you can talk about what your loved one just did or what will happen next to take his or her mind off what’s happening.

 The cognitive challenges that accompany dementia often leave aging adults unable to manage everyday tasks, which puts their safety and health at risk.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of at-home care Prescott, AZ, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of home care Prescott, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Find Ways for Your Loved One to Help